changeworld/azure-docs.pl-pl/articles/data-factory/v1/data-factory-odata-connector.md

 }
 ```

-### <a name="using-windows-authentication-accessing-on-premises-odata-source"></a>Przy użyciu uwierzytelniania systemu Windows podczas uzyskiwania dostępu do lokalnego źródła OData
+### <a name="using-windows-authentication-accessing-on-premises-odata-source"></a>Uzyskiwanie dostępu do lokalnego źródła OData uwierzytelniania Windows.
 ```json
 {
     "name": "inputLinkedService",